About Spangler Candy

 Spangler Candy is headquartered in Bryan, Ohio, in a state-of-the-art manufacturing facility covering 500,000 square feet.
 We operate a co-manufacturing facility in Juarez, Mexico for the production of commodity candy canes.
 We have made many great candies in our long history.
 Spangler now makes Dum Dums, Saf-T-Pops, Circus Peanuts, Spangler Candy Canes, and several licensed candies.
 Learn how Dum Dums are made.

 Chairman Dean L. Spangler is a third generation descendant of the founders.
-President & CEO Kirkland B. Vashaw is a fourth generation descendant.
-The candy industry is both fun and challenging, and we will continue to succeed in the future by following the principles that have been established and guided our actions since our founding in 1906.
+Chief Executive Officer Kirkland B. Vashaw is a fourth generation descendant.
+The candy industry is both fun and challenging, and we will continue to succeed by following the principles that have been established and guided our actions since our founding in 1906.